guettli/reprec/README.rst

 Tools
 =====

-Up to now there are these tools
+Up to now there are these tools:

  * reprec: Replace strings in text files.
 Can work recursive in a directory tree
  * setops: Set operations (union, intersection, ...) for line based files.